In Patient Unit

 Will I have to pay for my stay?

 No, Jersey Hospice Care provides its services free of charge.
-However, your care during your stay will continue to be supported by your GP and therefore the cost of GP visits to you on the In Patient Unit will remain your responsibility in the same way it would if you were in your own home.
+However, your care during your stay may continue to be supported by your GP and therefore the cost of GP visits to you on the In Patient Unit will remain your responsibility in the same way it would if you were in your own home.

 How long will I stay?